Writing a Nonfiction Book Proposal: Hiring a Book Proposal Coach vs. Hiring a Book Proposal Editor

 A book proposal copy editor will find and fix grammar, punctuation, capitalization, and spelling errors.
 They’ll make sure dates and numbers are properly written.
 And they’ll find and remedy unclear sentences, inconsistencies, and continuity issues.

-They’ll typically make edits and comments electronically in MS Word using Track Changes or in Google Drive, or by marking up a PDF document.
+They’ll make edits and comments electronically in MS Word using Track Changes or in Google Drive, or they can mark up a PDF document.

 What is book proposal developmental editing?

-This term is often synonymous/interchangeable with coaching.
-A developmental editor evaluates and helps with the overall structure of your proposal, based on what they know of what agents and publishers are looking for.
+This term is often synonymous with coaching.
+A developmental editor evaluates and helps with the overall structure of your proposal based on what they know agents and publishers are looking for.

-A developmental editor helps you conceptualize or overhaul a proposal, but isn’t necessarily interested in the sentence-level details.
-They’re focused on the concept and, generally speaking, how you define and sell your idea to agents and/or publishers.
+A developmental editor helps you conceptualize or overhaul a proposal but isn’t necessarily interested in the sentence-level details.
+The focus is on the concept and, generally speaking, how you define and sell your idea to agents and/or publishers.

 A developmental editor will help you optimize your title and chapter titles, too.